geo-data/node-mapcache/README.md

 * `headers`: the HTTP headers as an object literal

 The logger passed to `FromConfigFile` above is optional: the method accepts just two arguments as well.
+If a logger is passed in it is used for the life of the `MapCache` instance.
 The available log levels are the same as those in the MapCache configuration file.
 From the Node REPL:

 ```